 But most of all… You’re scared of hurting her.
-You’re scared of the pain you will both endure when you utter those dreaded words, “It’s over.”
+You’re scared of the pain you will both endure when you utter those dreaded words, “This isn’t working for me.”

-If this is you, if you know what must be done but simply cannot muster the courage to actually do it because of what it might do to her.
+If this is you if you know what must be done but simply cannot muster the courage to do it because of what it might do to her.

 Then allow me to reassure you…

-Every second you stay with her, knowing that the end is near is a second that you are compounding the pain of the inevitable.
+Every day you stay with her knowing that the end is near is a day that you are compounding the pain of the inevitable for both of you.

 You are making it harder for her and harder for yourself.
-Your lack of resolve, your weakness is hurting a person you claim to love and stunting your growth and success.
+Your lack of resolve, your weakness is hurting a person you claim to have loved and stunting your growth as a man.

-So, if you are waiting for the ‘right time’ that time is now.
+So, if you are waiting for the ‘right time’ and that time is now.
 Today.
-Before anyone gets hurt anymore than they’ll already be.
+Before anyone gets hurt any more than they’ll already be.